Those Magnificent Men in Their Flying Machines: Locations

-The film used period accurate, life-size working aeroplane models and replicas to create an early 20th century airfield, the 'Brookley Motor Racing Track' (fashioned after Brooklands where early automotive racing and aviators shared the facilities for testing).
-All Brookley's associated trappings of structures, aircraft and vehicles (including a rare 1907 Rolls-Royce Silver Ghost, subsequently estimated to be worth 50 million dollars) were part of the exterior set at Booker Airfield, High Wycombe, Buckinghamshire, England.
+The film used period-accurate, life-sized working aeroplane models and replicas to create an early-20th-century airfield, the Brookley Motor Racing Track (fashioned after Brooklands, where early automotive racing and aviators shared the facilities for testing).
+All of Brookley's associated trappings of structures, aircraft, and vehicles (including a rare 1907 Rolls-Royce Silver Ghost, subsequently estimated to be worth US$50 million) were part of the exterior set at Booker Airfield, High Wycombe, Buckinghamshire, England.

-The completed set featured a windmill as a lookout tower as well as serving as a restaurant (the "Old Mill Cafe").
+The completed set featured a windmill as a lookout tower, as well as serving as a restaurant (the "Old Mill Cafe").
 A circular, banked track was also built and featured in a runaway motorcycle sequence in the film.
 In addition, the field adjacent to the windmill was used as the location for a number of aerial close-up shots of the pilots.
 Hangars were constructed in rows, bearing the names of real and fictional manufacturers: A.V.
-Roe & Co., Bristol: The British and Colonial Aeroplane Company, Humber, three Sopwith hangars, Vickers and Ware-Armitage Manufacturing Co (a British in-joke, as Armitage Ware was the UK's largest manufacturer of toilets and urinals).
+Roe & Co., Bristol: The British and Colonial Aeroplane Company, Humber, three Sopwith hangars, Vickers, and Ware-Armitage Manufacturing Co (a British in-joke, as Armitage Ware was the UK's largest manufacturer of toilets and urinals).
 A grandstand was added for spectators.

 When the production was unable to obtain rights to film main sequences over Paris, models of the aircraft and a miniature Parisian set played a prominent role in sequences depicting Paris.
 A mock-up of Calais was also constructed.
-Interior and studio sets at Pinewood Studios were used for bluescreen and special effects while exterior and interior footage of Rawnsley's Manor House were shot at Pinewood Studios in Iver Heath, Buckinghamshire.
-Other principal photography used location shooting in Kent at Dover Castle, along with The White Cliffs of Dover and Dover beach.
+Interior and studio sets at Pinewood Studios were used for bluescreen and special effects, while exterior and interior footage of Lord Rawnsley (Robert Morley)'s Manor House were shot at Pinewood Studios in Iver Heath, Buckinghamshire.
+Other principal photography used location shooting in Kent at Dover Castle, along with the White Cliffs of Dover and Dover beach.
 In the scene where the aircraft start near Dover to pursue the race, modern ferries were visible in one harbour.

-The location where Sir Percy's aircraft lands on a train is the now closed line from Bedford to Hitchin.
-The tunnel into which they fly is the Old Warden Tunnel near the village of the same name in Bedfordshire; the tunnel had only recently been closed, and in the panning shot through the railway cutting, the cooling towers of the now-demolished Goldington power station can be seen.
+The location where Sir Percy's aircraft lands on a train is the now-closed line from Bedford to Hitchin.
+The tunnel into which they fly is the Old Warden Tunnel near the village of the same name in Bedfordshire; the tunnel had only recently been closed, and in the panning shot through the railway cutting, the cooling towers of the now-demolished Goldington Power Station can be seen.
 The locomotive is former Highland Railway Jones Goods Class No 103.
 About 1910, French Railways built duplicates of a Highland Railway Class "The Castles" which were a passenger version of the Jones Goods.

 The Royal Air Force base at the village of Henlow, RAF Henlow, was another Bedfordshire location used for filming.

-The opening shot of the film is of The Long Walk leading to Windsor Castle filmed in Windsor, Berkshire, England.
+The opening shot of the film is of the Long Walk leading to Windsor Castle filmed in Windsor, Berkshire, England.
 Don Sharp shot second unit with flying and stunts.